starryangt/thoth/README.md

   Because I wanted to learn a ML-derived language

-* Does this work on Linux?
+* Does this work on Linux/OSX?

   Actually, it does.
 I developed it mostly in mono on linux.
 You do need v4.0 of the mono runtime because ZipFile wasn't implemented till then.